mnot/I-D/httpbis-alt-svc/draft.md

 # For HTTP/2: Discovery of TLS Support for http:// URIs {#opportunistic}

-NOTE: This section, if accepted, ought to be added as a new subsection of "Starting HTTP/2".

 A server wishing to advertise support for HTTP/2 over TLS for http:// URIs MAY do so by including an Alt-Svc ({{alt-svc}} response header with the "h2t" protocol identifier.